Caesarsage/iac-with-terraform-aws/README.md

 - Create custom route table
 - Create a subnet
 - Associate subnet with route table
-- Create Securtiy Group to allow port 22, 80, 443
+- Create Security Group to allow port 22, 80, 443
 - Create a network interface with an IP in the subnet that was created in step 4
 - Assign an elastic ip to the the network interface created in 7
 - Create Ubuntu and Install apache